SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/install/requirement.md

 ## Step 1: Compile SOFA

-For that follow these [instruction](https://www.sofa-framework.org/community/doc/getting-started/build/linux/) (here is for linux but instruction exist for MAc & Windows also)
+For that follow these [instructions](https://www.sofa-framework.org/community/doc/getting-started/build/linux/) (here is for linux but instruction exist for Mac & Windows also)
-Before compiling it you have to check in CMake-gui the option : ***SOFA_WITH_EXPERIMENTAL_FEATURES*** (will be removed in the future)

 ## Step 2: Install Required dependencies